kamranayub/awesome-deved/README.md

 ## Tools

+- [Code Hike](https://codehike.org/) - Easily build code tutorials with MDX and React.
 - [Docusaurus](https://docusaurus.io/) - Docusaurus is a static-site generator.
 It builds a single-page application with fast client-side navigation, leveraging the full power of React to make your site interactive.
-It provides out-of-the-box documentation features but can be used to create any kind of site (personal website, product, blog, marketing landing pages, etc).
 - [Smooth DOC](https://smooth-doc.com/) - A ready-to-use Gatsby theme to build docs for all your projects.
 Smooth DOC makes documentation easy.
+- [Shiki](https://github.com/shikijs/shiki) - Embed code samples with VSCode-powered syntax highlighting.
+- [Shiki Twoslash](https://shikijs.github.io/twoslash/) - The power of Shiki, plus TypeScript compiler annotations.

 # Games